 Autocomplete can either recommend keywords or specific products that take users directly to that product page (skipping the Search Engine Results Page).
 In order to do this, Autocomplete must be enhanced with data from your site.
 With this data, it can recommend popular products as soon as users click in the search box as well as display product titles, images, descriptions, and price (including sale price).

 Simply because keywords suggestions are more important than product suggestions.
 Users are more likely to click on keyword suggestions since these will direct them to a SERP with many relevant results where they can browse to find something they want.
 Product suggestions are almost too specific for most people because it takes them directly to a product’s page.
 These are especially helpful when people know exactly what they want to purchase.

 For example, if someone searches “outdoor paint”, keyword suggestions will take users to a SERP for outdoor paints, where they can browse through colours and brands.
 While if they select a product recommendation that states the brand, colour, etc. they will be directed to that one page.
 Keyword suggestions appeal to a wider audience, thus it is more useful.

-Autocomplete can also suggest categories, but this is usually not very helpful.
+Autocomplete can also suggest categories, but this is usually not very helpful (you can find more nuanced best practices and explanations like this here).
 When you set up your web shop, you probably nested products under different categories and the chance that a search user could accurately guess the name of one of your categories to find a is slim.
 For example, if you have an “iPhone 7” listed under “technology” and a user searches the category “cell phones” on your site, the phone won’t appear, which could cause the user to leave your site.

 Clearly label the search button with text like “Search”, “Find”, “Go”, or with an icon of a magnifying glass, which has become synonymous with search.